 A native Texan, Jared grew up in neighboring Grayson County and attended K-12 public schools in Whitesboro ISD.
 He graduated from Texas A&M University, where he took an active leadership role in various organizations, including service as vice president of the Class of 2005.
 While studying at Texas A&M, Jared met third generation Aggie Leslie Hamm.
 The two would marry in 2007.
 A former public school teacher, Leslie now manages the Patterson’s home and together they raise their three children, Reagan, Austin and McKinley.
 The Pattersons are members of First Baptist Church of Frisco.

-From 2009 to 2013, Jared served concurrently on the Sachse City Council and Economic Development Corporation Board of Directors where he fought to cut wasteful spending, implement zero-based budgeting and to increase transparency.
-During his final year on Council, he served as Mayor Pro Tem and on the Executive Board of the regional North Central Texas Council of Governments.
+In 2015, Jared and his family moved to Frisco where he immediately looked for ways to serve his new community.
+He was elected to serve on his Home Owners Association Board of Directors and is a graduate of Frisco’s City Hall 101 program.
+Prior to moving to Frisco, Jared served on the Sachse City Council and Economic Development Corporation Board of Directors, where he fought to cut wasteful spending, implement zero-based budgeting and to increase transparency.
+During his final year on council, he served as Mayor Pro Tempore and on the Executive Board of the regional North Central Texas Council of Governments.